 Vicky Chelangat

-Vicky’s professional focus centers on material selection, performance prediction, and sustainable end-of-life management for energy systems.
-She has collaborated with industry partners, including Arkema and L3Harris Technologies, on projects that optimize battery manufacturing, recycling, and 3D printing processes.
-Recognized for her contributions through the Lemelson Foundation’s Engineering for One Planet award and a NASA grant, she continues to explore opportunities across the full product development lifecycle of resilient energy generation, storage, and consumption technologies, always seeking to design solutions that benefit both local communities and global sustainability goals.
+Vicky’s professional goals focus on electrode and electrolyte material selection, performance prediction, and end-of-life management for battery technologies supporting energy applications in electric vehicles, data centers, grid-scale storage, renewable energy systems, and backup power systems.
+She has collaborated with industry partners such as L3Harris Technologies and Arkema, on projects that optimize battery manufacturing, recycling pathways, and 3D printing processes.
+As a member of the American Institute of Chemical Engineers (AIChE) and the Electrochemical Society (ECS), she continues to contribute to the advancement of electrochemical energy storage innovations, always seeking to design solutions that enhance energy independence and benefit both local and global communities.

 • Responsible Conduct of Research for Engineers